Ad Mitigation

 These blockers use a giant list called "EasyList" to know what to block, with over 70,000 entries.
 They also have other lists for things like trackers and cookies.
 This list is constantly growing as publishers and AdTech experts try new tricks to get around the blockers.

-• The future of ad blocking
+• The future of ad blocking (what’s changed with Chrome)

 Other browsers, such as Safari, work a bit differently, with limitations on what extensions can do.
 Built-in blockers like Brave's and Opera's seem to focus on request blocking and might not catch all the fancy native ads.